Harden scores 39, leads Rockets past Spurs 108-101

 Houston missed its first seven shots of the second quarter and went scoreless through the first five minutes of the period.
 The Rockets ended up with just 13 points in the second quarter, but trailed by just two points at halftime.

-The Rockets opened up the third quarter on a 12-0 run to take a 10-point lead.
+The Rockets opened up the third quarter on a 12-0 run and took a 10-point lead.
 Houston had a season-high 43 points in the third quarter.
 That followed a 41-point first half.

+"I mean, we made shots," D'Antoni said on Houston's third-quarter turnaround.
+"I know it's a simple answer, but a lot of it is that, and then we cut off that energy.
+I thought our defense was good all the way from the first quarter on to give ourselves a chance."

+Spurs coach Gregg Popovich said Houston's rebounding made the difference.
+San Antonio fell to 1-8 when being outrebounded by an opponent on the road.
+The Spurs were outrebounded 58-43 and gave up a season-high 19 offensive rebounds

 The Rockets have won six of their last seven, while the Spurs lost for just the second time in their last nine games.